ZetaRet/protoss/install.md

 __ProtoSS.js__ can be found in __protoss/ProtoSS.js__ including documentation, header and interface
 __XeltoSS.js__ can be found in __xeltoss/XeltoSS.js__ including documentation, header and interface

-# Eclipse
-It is recommended to install tern.js server and leverage Tern Outline along standard Outline, which according to your tern configuration and implementation structure will allow inheritances in ProtoSS hierarchy to be displayed in standard outline, if not part of member structure.
-Viewing inheritances in standard outline is actually a hack in tern.js which is not supported by default, you will need to provide explicitly a wrapped instance of every ProtoSS class you want to outline as inheritance (this one is not deployed in releases), since tern.js server runs your javascript code and will extract the object structure and report it back to Eclipse outline, this case does not support super lists, it only works with a single super in the hierachy for now and your properties/methods must be declared on "o/this" scope instead of "m" member map in order to be publicly visible in the tern environment.

 # Commit
 Plus (+) stands for added content
 Minus (-) stands for removed content